vanhoefm/apbleed/README.md

 	    eap=SOCKET
 	}

-It's that simple.
 In general take the configuration file of a network and change the line `eap=XXXX` to `eap=SOCKET` and you are good to go.
 Once connected it will open a socket to which you must connect.

 	wlan2: CTRL-EVENT-EAP-PROPOSED-METHOD vendor=0 method=25
 	>> eap_socket_init